 HollywoodChicago.com Arts & Entertainment News

-CHICAGO – In the latest HollywoodChicago.com Hookup: Film with our unique social giveaway technology, we have 25 pairs of movie passes up for grabs to the advance screening of the highly anticipated “After Earth” starring Will Smith and Jaden Smith!
+CHICAGO – In the latest HollywoodChicago.com Hookup: Film, we have 25 pairs of advance-screening movie passes up for grabs to the new film “Gold” starring Matthew McConaughey!

 CHICAGO – Travel buffs and soulful adventurers will get a taste of the upcoming year in wanderlust at the Travel & Adventure Show, returning to Chicago on January 21st and 22nd, 2017, at the Donald E. Stephens Convention Center in Rosemont, Illinois.
 The show features leading destinations, local experts, celebrity travel speakers and vendors that highlight everything you need to get to those special destinations.